fdb/slarg-website/people/karen-vermeren.md

 researcher_name: Karen Vermeren
 researcher_flag: "false"
 layout: people.liquid
-research_interests:
+research_interests: []
-  - She is interested in supervising PhD in the arts projects related to geology
-  - ecology
-  - landscape
-  - care and raw materials
-  - at the intersection of drawing and painting.
 social_links:
   - name: Website
     url: https://www.karenvermeren.be
+bio: >-
-bio: Karen Vermeren (°1982, Belgium) is a visual artist, postdoctoral researcher and lecturer at Sint Lucas Antwerpen (KdG).
+  Karen Vermeren (°1982, Belgium) is a visual artist, postdoctoral researcher and lecturer at Sint Lucas Antwerpen (KdG).
 She obtained her Master's of Art at LUCA School of Arts, Ghent (2005), followed by a PhD in Arts at Sint Lucas Antwerp (KdG) & ARIA (University of Antwerp) (2018).
 She participated in